Relationship self-sabotage: Recognizing and breaking the cycle

 If you’re worried about how self-sabotage is affecting your relationship, know that you’re not alone and that help is available.
 Self-sabotage is usually an unconscious process.
 But once you begin to notice it, the next step is finding the support you need to change your thoughts and behaviors.

 At Rula, we’re here to make it easier to find a therapist to help you overcome self-sabotage or any other emotional challenges you’re currently facing.
-In about 30 seconds, we can match you with a therapist who takes your insurance so that you can begin receiving care in as little as two days.
+In about 30 seconds, we can match you with a therapist who takes your insurance so that you can begin receiving care as soon as tomorrow.
 Whether you need individual or couples therapy (or both), we’re here to help you find the support you need to build a healthier, more fulfilling relationship with yourself and your partner.

 Therapy for relationship issues near you